 People noticed.
-100,000 showed up at the makeshift morgue on Charities Pier.
+One hundred thousand people showed up at the makeshift morgue on Charities Pier.
 Maybe the Socialists weren’t radical fanatics after all.
 The idea of safety regulation, that government could demand a safe working environment was no longer a cause endorsed by the lunatic fringe.
 Laws were enacted to ensure workplace safety.
 Too late for the 146 souls at the Triangle Shirtwaist Factory.
 But the tragic deaths of those workers led to new safety regulations and the concept that working people were not expendable commodities, but human beings.

 Collapsed Fire Escape